 At the beginning of the 16th century, the ancient Basilica of St. Peter, originally built by Emperor Constantine in the 4th century, was in serious disrepair.
 Because of this, Pope Julius II ordered its reconstruction in 1506.
 In fact, this became one of the largest architectural projects in Europe at that time.

-Due to its large scale, its dome, and its ostentatiously decorated interior, the new St. Peter's Basilica became the spiritual and architectural center of the Catholic world.
+Due to its large scale, its dome and its decorated interior, the new St. Peter's Basilica became the spiritual and architectural center of the Catholic world.

 At the same time, the reconstruction of the basilica formed part of a broader transformation of Rome into a center of Renaissance culture.
 Under the rule of Pope Julius II, Michelangelo painted the ceiling of the Sistine Chapel, the Vatican Gardens were redesigned, and the Cortile del Belvedere was constructed, reshaping the Vatican's urban and artistic landscape.